raspberrypi/documentation/configuration/hdmi-config.md

 You can use the `tvservice` application on the command line to determine which modes are supported by your device, along with other useful data:

 + `tvservice -s` displays the current HDMI status, including mode and resolution
-+ `tvservice -m CVT` lists all supported CVT modes
++ `tvservice -m CEA` lists all supported CEA modes
 + `tvservice -m DMT` lists all supported DMT modes

 If you are using a Pi 4 with more than one display attached, then `tvservice` needs to be told which device to ask for information.
 You can get display IDs for all attached devices by using: